-Campath-1H is a potentially new treatment for Multiple Sclerosis or MS. The scientific name for Campath is alemtuzumab and the drug may in future be marketed as Lemtrada.
-It is currently undergoing Phase III trials around the world to determine whether it can help those with an early form of MS. The drug is a monoclonal antibody designed to target that part of the immune system which is assumed to be harming people with MS (PwMS).
+Campath-1H is a potentially new treatment for Multiple Sclerosis or MS. The scientific name for Campath is alemtuzumab and the drug will in future be marketed as Lemtrada.
+It is awaiting approval for use in the treatment of MS. The drug is a monoclonal antibody designed to target that part of the immune system which is assumed to be harming people with MS (PwMS).
 It has been developed for a number of years, and has already been used as a treatment for B-cell chronic lymphocytic leukaemia.

 I am not a doctor, but a person with MS who has undergone this treatment.
 This site is no substitute for professional medical advice, but merely a tool for those seeking more information on this subject.
 Campath (or Lemtrada, alemtuzumab) is a powerful drug, and should only be considered as a treatment option after extensive consultations between a patient and their own medical practitioners.

 Links are provided to sites outside this website.
 I am not responsible for the content on those external sites, nor do I endorse them.
 They are provided for information only.